polyswarm/polyswarm-gui/README.md

 **You can use the same wallet across both chains.**

-**Depositing to the sidechain requires a second geth setup.
-It must be running on the main chain so that we can submit transactions.**
+**Depositing & posting bounties to the sidechain requires a second geth that is pointing to the sidechain.**

 # Running the Application

 This application uses Electron to operate as a desktop application, no browser required.
 We provide .deb, .rpm and .exe versions of the application.
 Install the appropriate package for the host operating system.
 (Sorry, no macOS, yet).
 Before running the application, make sure  both geth and IPFS are running.

-Start geth with `geth --rpc --rpcapi "eth,web3,personal,net" --ws --wsaddr "0.0.0.0" --wsport 8546 --wsapi "eth,web3,personal,net,debug" --wsorigins "*"`
+1. Start geth with `geth --rpc --rpcport 8545--rpcapi "eth,web3,personal,net" --ws --wsaddr "0.0.0.0" --wsport 8546 --wsapi "eth,web3,personal,net,debug" --wsorigins "*"`

-We expect geth rpc top be on 8545 and IPFS on 5001.
+2. Start IPFS with `ipfs daemon`

-Once everything is running & configured, run `polyswarm-gui` to launch the application.
+3. Start the gui with `polyswarm-gui`

 When running from source, install node, and electron-forge.
 Run `electron-forge start` to launch.